joactr/AnnoTheia/modules/active_speaker_detection/talknet_asd/README.md

 As you could expect, the first thing we need is data.
 This is the most complicated of the steps in this tutorial.
 Find the following tips here:

 - **What do we need?** → Videos where only one person appears on scene and is speaking
 - **Where can we find these types of videos?** → One way is to search social media for the most popular vloggers who upload videos in the language of your interest.
+Please ask for permission if you plan to publish this data.
 - **How many data do we need?** → Of course, the more, the better.
 However, **please note that this ASD models work at window level** and usually these windows do not span more than 2 seconds.
 So the good news is that from a small number of vlogs we will be able to extract hundreds of window samples to estimate our TalkNet-ASD model.
 - **Anything else?** → Try to collect as many different speakers as possible to estimate a model robust against people it has never seen.